infinityworks/Policies/ISO-9001/Lone Worker/README.md

 # Lone Worker Policy

+At present, some people can access Infinity Works' office buildings 24-hours a day.

-The organisation will avoid the need for employees to work alone where reasonably practicable.
+The organisation will generally avoid the need for employees to work alone where reasonably practicable.
 Where lone working is necessary, the organisation will take all reasonable steps to ensure the health and safety of employees working alone.
 The organisation will ensure that a risk assessment is conducted and that arrangements are in place prior to employees working alone.

 ## Procedure wording